MichelML/bbpr/README.md

 module.exports = {
   user: {
     password: null, // null or String.
-        // If null and cachePwd is set to true, this property will be set to the (encrypted) password you entered via the prompt for your next bbpr sessions.
+        // If null and cachePwd is set to true, this property will be set to the (encrypted) password you entered via the prompt for your next BBPR sessions.
         // If not null and cachePwd is set to true, it will use the encrypted password stored in this property.
-        // In any other case, you will be prompted at each bbpr session to provide your BitBucket password.
+        // In any other case, you will be prompted at each BBPR session to provide your BitBucket password.
     cachePwd: false // Boolean.
 See the password property for detailed explanation.
   },
   demo: {